Table of Contents

 Presence

 The left hand path.
-Pot kicked my thinking into overdrive, filling my head with words.
-The words in my head kept me from being present.
-The words kept me from hearing the ring of truth, the secret sound in all my spontaneous meditations.
-To be present I have to be quiet inside.
-Inner silence can't be earned or achieved.
-I can't find my way to inner silence by sitting and looking at a candle or a bare wall or any of that.
+In Kenya, cannabis kicked my thinking into overdrive, filling my head with words, images, recitations, mental noise.
+The noise in my head kept me from being present, kept me from hearing the ring of truth.
+Leela showed me that inner silence can't be earned or achieved.
+I can't find my way to inner silence by any amount of sitting and looking at a candle or a bare wall or similar claptrap.
 I have to surrender to Leela and let her take me there.
 My escape from booze then pot shows what worked for me.
-The left hand path (Vamachara) was the only path worth taking.
+The left hand path (Vamachara) has been the only path worth taking all along.

 Cooking.
 Being present changes my relationship with time.
 If I can slow down enough inside to turn whatever I'm doing into meditation, I can manifest a touch of 5-space in my doing.
 I can do a thing wisely by working hard on being present.
 My laboratory for working on this has been cooking.
 The first step is to take all the time constraints out of cooking a meal by seeing the whole process, start to finish, as if it were outside time.
 If I become silent I can see through time a little the way we ordinarily see through space.
 The meal becomes an artwork I'm entering and I see how all the pieces of the process connect and relate to each other.
 If I stay with that vision of cooking the meal as a unitary work of art, I'm never caught off balance by what comes next.
 I worked on this by slowing everything down to a snail's pace, stopping to breathe and shut my eyes for a moment in between each step.
 It has utterly transformed how I cook a meal.